ManojSingh2704/testrepo/README.md

 # testrepo
-it is a markdown repository
+it is a markdown repository.